 Unlike the academic peer-review, all verified reviews are signed (as opposed to anonymous) and are published online on Integru.org (as opposed to being kept private).
 Furthermore, the reviewers who sign off the reviews are internationally recognized experts.
 The international track record, impact and position of the experts who publicly sign off reviews, as well as having multiple reviews per case from experts from different institutions across the world, provide transparency and credibility, and promote solid academic integrity and ethical values.

 Why? − Academic misconduct is on the rise, not just in academia.
 There were serious cases uncovered involving very high-profile leaders like the minister of research and the prime minister in Romania, the country’s president in Hungary, or the defense minister and the education minister in Germany.
 Not all countries react swiftly.
 Without sustained counter-action, a wrong and dangerous perception may take hold: that it is common practice.
-This affects everyone in the society, from students, to young researchers, to established academics, and not least the general public, e.g. when public funds (i.e. tax money) are used for plagiarized national research projects or to provide financial benefits via promotions or grants for officials or academics who plagiarize.
+This affects everyone in the society, from students, to young researchers, to established academics, and not least the general public, e.g. when public funds (i.e. tax money) are used for plagiarized national research projects or to provide financial benefits via grant or promotions of officials or academics who plagiarize.
 These do, after all, constitute a crime.

 Solution? − There is no central authority for academic integrity, yet education and research are international and without borders.
 It is thus down to us, academics and the public, to implement an efficient mitigation system, to participate in it and maintain it clean, open and independent, like academia is meant to be.